 The Sports Awards this year will take place again at the Showgrounds Event Centre.
-With live entertainment, a full buffet dinner bar, the awards offer an excellent experience for attendees and sponsors alike.
+With live entertainment, a three-course dinner, the awards offer an excellent experience for attendees and sponsors alike.

 Guests will be treated to:

 - Three-course dinner with dessert platters